como-conectar-dos-arduino-por-bus-i2c

 }

-Using the same example we could show a structure containing a grouping of several variables as a message.
+Using the same example, we could display a structure containing a grouping of several variables as a message.

-Let’s see the Master code that shows both cases.
-Firstly, the Master initiates the I2C communication with ‘Wire.begin()’, without any address as a parameter.
-This indicates that the Arduino will act as Master.
+Let’s look at the Master code that shows both cases.
+First, the Master initiates I2C communication with ‘Wire.begin()’, without any address as a parameter.
+This indicates that the Arduino will act as the master.

-As we can see, the ‘sendToSlave’ function is very simple.
-We simply initiate communication with one of the Slaves, and transmit the bytes of the message (in our case, a ‘long’ variable).
+As we can see, the ‘sendToFollower’ function is very simple.
+We simply start communication with one of the Followers and transmit the bytes of the message (in our case, a ‘long’ variable).

-The ‘requestToSlave’ function is not much more difficult.
-We request a number of bytes from one of the Slaves, and receive them in the next loop.
+The ‘requestToFollower’ function is not much more difficult.
+We request a number of bytes from one of the Followers and receive them in the following loop.

-For its part, the Slave code would be as follows.
-The Slave initiates the I2C bus with ‘begin(…ADDRESS…)’, indicating that this Arduino will work as Slave at the address passed as a parameter.
+On the other hand, the Follower code would be as follows.
+The Follower initiates the I2C bus with ‘begin(…ADDRESS…)’, indicating that this Arduino will function as a Follower at the address passed as a parameter.

 #include "Wire.h"